Live Roulette Online

-There are various online platforms that offers live roulette.
+There are various online platforms that offer live roulette.
 However, it is important to do your research before playing for real money.
 Our website will offer you help, tips and strategies on how to play roulette, have live dealers and offer quality video without interruptions.

-Live Dealer Online Roulette
+Why Live Dealer Online Roulette

 With its inherent elegance, roulette game has been contributing the prestigious image of casinos more than any other in the past two centuries.
-The roots of roulette can be found in several countries, but the final touch of shaping the game to the form we know today was given in France in late 18th century.
-Therefore, many French words are used in this game and even the name roulette means “little wheel” in French.
-Although standardised, the game has branched over time into different variations in Europe, America and elsewhere.
+The roots of roulette can be found in several countries, but the final touch of shaping the game to the form we know today was given in France in the late 18th century.
+Therefore, many French words are used in this game and even the name means “little wheel” in French.
+Although standardized, the game has branched over time into different variations in Europe, America and elsewhere.

 No matter how proud the casino owners are of their roulettes, the offer you can find in online casinos easily beats every land-based casino in the world.
 From the comfort of your home, you can play literally all versions of online roulette – European, French, American and other, with betting limits that suit best your wallet and gaming style.

-General Roulette Rules
+General Live Roulette

-Online Roulette is played on the rotating wheel that contains 37 or 38 pockets over the edge.
+Online Live Roulette is played on the rotating wheel that contains 37 or 38 pockets over the edge.
 While the wheel is revolving, the dealer spins a ball on the outer rim that surrounds the wheel, waiting for it to land inside one of the pockets.
-Each pocket has a different number from 0 (in American roulette there is also 00) to 36 and is coloured either in red, black or green (only zeros are green).
+Each pocket has a different number from 0 (in American roulette there is also 00) to 36 and is colored either in red, black or green (only zeros are green).
 Note that the numbers on the pockets are not lined up in succession, so instead of 0-1-2-3, they go 0-32-15-19 and so on (on a single-zero wheel).
-Beside the wheel, the inevitable part of roulette is the layout, a part of table with a diagram that shows the betting area and is used to place bets.
-After the ball lands, the dealer calls out the winning number and the colour of the pocket.
+Besides the wheel, the inevitable part of roulette is the layout, a part of the table with a diagram that shows the betting area and is used to place bets.
+After the ball lands, the dealer calls out the winning number and the color of the pocket.

 Types of Bets

 In order to place their bets, players need to put their chips on specific positions on the layout.
-Roulette offers two types of bets: inside and outside.
+Live Roulette offers two types of bets: inside and outside.

 - Inside Bets are bets on the specific numbers or the groups of numbers.
 The players may choose to bet on a single number by placing their chips within the square for the chosen number, which is called Straight Up or Single.
 Split is a bet on two numbers at the same time.
 This bet is possible only with numbers that are lined up next to each other, either horizontally or vertically (i.e. 16-17 or 19-22).
 Since each line on the layout contains three consecutive numbers, the players are allowed to bet on those numbers by placing their chips on the outer edge at either end of the line, and that bet is called Street.
 Additionally, players can bet on four numbers that meet at one corner, which is called Corner.
 Six Line (or Double Street) is a bet on six consecutive numbers, with a chip placed on the outer corner of adjoining streets.
 Zero has a special position on the layout and shares the edge with numbers 1, 2 and 3 in European roulette, which allows two more bets: Trio (either 0-1-2 or 0-2-3) and Basket (0-1-2-3).
 In American version, 0 and 00 share the top line on the layout.
 This double-zero layout creates an exclusive type of bet, known as Top Line bet (on 0-00-1-2-3).